-Recent studies have found several genes linked to a higher risk of DLB, including a known risk gene for Alzheimer’s.
-While these discoveries help us to understand the biology of DLB, having one of these risk genes does not mean you will definitely develop the disease.
-There is no test available on the NHS for these genes.
+Some research studies have found several genes linked to a higher risk of DLB, including a known risk gene for Alzheimer’s.
+While these discoveries help us to understand more about the disease, having one of these risk genes does not mean you will definitely go on to develop it.
+There is no test available on the NHS for risk genes associated with DLB or Alzheimer’s.
+This is because carrying a risk gene does not mean you will go on to develop the condition due to other contributing risk factors like age and lifestyle.

 Dementia with Lewy bodies